In this article we will explore the GAMSAT exam in more detail, and look at what to expect in each section.

 What to Expect:

-This section is made up of questions to test scientific understanding in the following disciplines– Biology, Chemistry, Physics and Mathematics.
+This section is made up of questions to test your reasoning skills, with questions geared towards the following disciplines– Biology, Chemistry, Physics and Mathematics.
 The level of scientific knowledge generally equates to first-year undergraduate level in Biology and Chemistry, and A level (or equivalent) for Physics.
 Questions can include different types of stimuli including passages, tables or graphical displays of data.
-For Section 3 tips and strategies check out the with loads ot advice from high scoring candidates that did well in this section.